In this article:

 Magnesium, also found in brown rice, helps to balance the body’s calcium, which helps to regulate nerves and muscles.

-The vitamin E in brown rice has been linked to the prevention of many brain disorders caused by oxidative damage.
-A 2018 study found that pressurized brown rice may improve cognitive function in mice and may prevent Alzheimer’s disease.
+The vitamins in brown rice have been linked to the prevention of many brain disorders caused by oxidative damage.
 (15)

 Brown rice contains many vitamins, minerals, and powerful plant compounds that support immune system function.
 Additionally, brown rice contains antioxidants that help fight free radicals that cause damage in the body.

-While brown rice is associated with several health benefits, many of these claims were findings of studies done on animals and have not been proven in human trials.
+Brown rice is associated with several health benefits.
+However, many of these claims were findings of studies done on animals and have not been proven in human trials.
 More research is needed to determine the efficacy and mechanisms of brown rice in relation to particular health conditions.

 Proper Selection and Storage